 - Complete a counseling course: HECM for purchase borrowers must complete HUD counseling to ensure that they understand the loan terms and obligations before they take out the mortgage

 How is a reverse mortgage for purchase repaid?

-Since you don’t make regular monthly payments on a reverse mortgage purchase loan, what happens to the loan’s principal balance?
+Since you don’t make regular monthly payments (remember, you still owe taxes and insurance and must maintain the property) on a reverse mortgage purchase loan, what happens to the loan’s principal balance?
 What about the interest payments?